When the Whip Comes Down

 But I'm learning the ropes, yeah, I'm learning a trade

-The East River truckers is churning with trash
+The East River truckers are churning with trash

 I've got so much money but I spend it so fast